Connect to our grid

-When registering on the Consumer WEBSITE, the customer must enter an email address in order to activate the account.
-The email address you enter is the user name of the consumer's WEB account.
+When registering on the Clients Area, the customer must enter an email address in order to activate the account.
+The email address you enter is the user name of the Clients Area account.

-Users who register on the Consumer WEBSITE can completely manage or consult their supply point.
+Users who register on the Clients Area can completely manage or consult their supply point.

 For example, they can see data on access contracts, electricity consumption, maximum power demand and real-time access to their meters.
 They can also sign up for a free service to receive e-mail and/or SMS alerts of unforeseen grid incidents and scheduled outages.

-First of all, you can only download usages in CSV formats in the billed hourly consumption section which can be found in the private part of the consumer website.
-To do this, the customer must register on the consumer website (registration manual.PDF)
+First of all, you can only download usages in CSV formats in the Clients Area in the "Consumo por factura" section which you can find in: "Contratos > Gestiones > Ver consumo por factura".
+To do this, the customer must first register on the Clients Area here.

 The installation of the telemanaged meter does not mean that the area where the supply point is located is activated.
 To activate telemanagement, the transformer station of the zone where the concentrator is to be installed, where the data of all the CN meters connected to it are to be found, must be adapted.